-ANCHORAGE, Alaska -- Searchers have recovered the cockpit voice recorder and found other parts of an air ambulance that disappeared in Alaska with three people on board in January, the owners of the aircraft said Tuesday.
+ANCHORAGE, Alaska -- Searchers have recovered the cockpit voice recorder of an air ambulance that disappeared in Alaska with three people on board in January, the owners of the aircraft said Tuesday.

-A landing gear and engine of the King Air 200 also were located in the same waters of Frederick Sound, Guardian Flight said in an initial release.
-The company later said an underwater search team located additional aircraft parts on Tuesday, including the tail assembly, fragmented fuselage, propeller blades and wing fragments.
+A landing gear and engine of the King Air 200 also were located in the same waters of Fredrick Sound, Guardian Flight said in a release.

-Clint Johnson, the NTSB's Alaska chief, said options are being looked at for recovering airplane debris, but added plans have not been finalized.
+Clint Johnson, the NTSB's Alaska chief, said investigators are looking at options for recovering the aircraft parts, but added plans are uncertain.

 "This is a work in progress," he said.